protesilaos/my-website/_books/2026-08-02-on-absolute-other.md

 2.1 The absolute other is that which differs from the self in quality.

-3 Where there is an overlap in quality, the dissimilar is not absolute.
+3 Where there is a sharing of quality, the dissimilar is not absolute.

 3.1 The absolute other is that which has no quality in common with the self.